- Installing and updating

 Once the validation is complete, a status will appear next to the element indicating a checkmark if no issues have been found, or a warning message stating

-When you add a new element to an API, Postman will automatically check it against the current API schema.
+When you add a new element to an API, you need to trigger a validation to check it against the current API schema.
 The results of the validation will appear next to the element.

 You can also trigger a new validation of your element manually in the following cases:

 - Re-validating after editing your schema and/or your linked element

 - Adding a new schema to an API that already has elements linked to it